ddev/ddev/docs/content/users/basics/cli-usage.md

 # Using the `ddev` command

-Type `ddev` or `ddev -h`in a terminal window to see the available ddev commands.
+Type `ddev` or `ddev -h`in a terminal window to see the available DDEV commands.
 There are commands to configure a project, start, stop, describe, etc. Each command also has help using `ddev help <command>` or `ddev command -h`.
 For example, `ddev help snapshot` will show help and examples for the snapshot command.

 * `ddev config` configures a project's type and docroot.
 * `ddev start` starts up a project.